Feature request #6445

 Or do I misunderstand something?

-#1 Updated by Alister Hood over 6 years ago
+#1 Updated by Alister Hood almost 7 years ago

 (c) Difference: Overlay layers such that output contains areas not intersecting the clip layer.